Corvus Glaive

-Corvus Glaive is a fictional supervillain appearing in American comic books published by Marvel Comics.
-He is a prominent member of the Black Order, a team of aliens who work for Thanos.
+Corvus Glaive is a supervillain appearing in American comic books published by Marvel Comics.
+Created by writer Jonathan Hickman and artist Jim Cheung, he is a prominent member of the Black Order, a team of aliens who work for Thanos.

-The character has made several appearances in media, such as animated television series, video games, and the Marvel Cinematic Universe films Avengers: Infinity War and Avengers: Endgame, in which he was portrayed by Michael James Shaw.
+Glaive has made several appearances in media, including television series and films.
+David Kaye voices him in animation, and Michael James Shaw portrays him in the Marvel Cinematic Universe films Avengers: Infinity War and Avengers: Endgame.

 Publication history

-The character was created by Jonathan Hickman and Jim Cheung and first appeared in Infinity: Free Comic Book Day (May 2013).
+Corvus Glaive was created by writer Jonathan Hickman and artist Jim Cheung, and first appeared in Infinity: Free Comic Book Day (May 2013).

 The character was described by Hickman as "Thanos' most favored.
 Corvus is cruel, arrogant and the most loyal of the Black Order.
 A warrior who betrayed his people and sold his soul to Thanos to pursue a different kind of glory".